-Fitbit Charge 3 prices are regularly dropped by retailers all across the web these days, thanks to the fitness tracker's number of years on the shelves and the range of models that have come since.
+Fitbit Charge 3 prices are looking particularly strong these days, considering the fitness tracker has been on the shelves since 2018.
 It's still a perfectly serviceable smartwatch, though, capable of offering in-depth metrics and a range of additional smartphone features as well.
 That means any Fitbit Charge 3 deals are doing to be offering strong value for money these days, especially if you're after a budget piece of wrist candy.

-If those prices are being a bit stubborn for your liking though, why not check out the latest prices on the older Charge 2 or other models in the range over on our main cheap Fitbit deals roundup.
+If those prices are being a bit stubborn for your liking, though, why not check out the latest prices on the older Charge 2 or other models in the range over on our main cheap Fitbit deals roundup.
 You can also look forward to upcoming bargains at the 2022 Black Friday deals event.

 Today's cheapest Fitbit Charge 3 prices